<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Since many of the biggest expenses in a monthly budget are non-negotiable costs, a Permanent Change of Station move (PCS) is a great time to make less expensive choices for the next few years.

-How to Reset Your Budget During a PCS MoveHow to Save on Housing Costs
+How to Save on Housing Costs

-Buying and selling home 3Be sure to consider utilities when you choose your housing.
-A smaller or energy-efficient house can provide real monthly savings on your gas, electric, and water bills.
-Do a little research into utility costs while house shopping, and consider the details of the home.
 How is it heated: electric, gas, propane, something else?
-Does it have any specific features, like high ceilings or a hot tub, that will impact your utility bills?
-Is there more than one option for internet, or are you stuck with the single provider?
+Does it have specific features, like high ceilings or a hot tub, that will impact your utility bills?
+Is there more than one option for internet, or are you stuck with a single provider?

-If you're considering buying a home, be sure to factor in the costs of maintenance.
+If you're considering buying a home, factor in the maintenance costs.
 Homeowners are responsible for so much that renters don’t have to pay: regular maintenance such as gutter cleaning, pest control (depending on your lease), and tree trimming, ongoing repairs such as appliances, plumbing, and electrical, and then larger upgrades as necessary, like kitchens and bathrooms.
-There’s even the smaller stuff that you want to do in a home you own, but you’d probably skip in a rental: really good window coverings, nicer landscaping, and tiny upgrades like built-in storage in the entry or a non-neutral paint.
-Even small costs of homeownership add up.

 Consider Transportation Expenses

-Boston Redline Subway TrainWhen you move, take a few minutes to figure out how a home’s location will impact your total transportation costs.
+When you move, take a few minutes to figure out how a home’s location will impact your total transportation costs.
 Is there a toll road that you’ll be taking regularly?
 How much will an extra 15-mile commute increase your insurance, gasoline, and maintenance costs?
 Is the home closer or further from your other activities besides work?

 Another way that transportation costs can change with a PCS move is when you buy or sell a car.
-If you need to purchase a car, the car you choose to purchase can make a huge difference in your financial life.
+If you need to purchase a car, the car you choose can make a huge difference in your financial life.
 The purchase price, whether you finance anything, gasoline consumption, insurance, and maintenance costs can vary widely.

 Other PCS Expenses